0xalexbel/ixcdv/README.md

 - Full [iExec CLI/SDK](https://github.com/iExecBlockchainComputing/iexec-sdk) support.
     - **ixcdv** also supports the official [iExec CLI](https://github.com/iExecBlockchainComputing/iexec-sdk).
 You can run any **iexec-sdk** command against your local testing environment.
 - Clean uninstall
-    - every **ixcdv** workspaces are trivial to uninstall and nothing is left behind on your Mac.
+    - every **ixcdv** workspace is trivial to uninstall and nothing is left behind on your Mac.

 ## Limitations